Logarithmic double ramification cycles: Logarithmic Curves

 \subsection{Algebraizing tropical Abel-Jacobi theory}

 Logarithmic geometry allows us to lift the combinatorics of tropical Abel-Jacobi theory to algebraic geometry.

-Following Section \ref{sec:PL}, a \emph{piecewise linear} function on a log curve $C \to S$ is a global section of $\ghost_C^\gp$.
-Over a geometric point $s$ of $S$, such a PL function induces a combinatorial PL function (in the sense of Definition \ref{def:comb_PL}) on the tropical curve, by sending a vertex $v$ of $\Gamma_s$ to the value of $\alpha$ at the generic point of the irreducible component of $C_s$ corresponding to $v$.
+A \emph{strict piecewise linear} function on a log curve $C \to S$ is a global section of $\ghost_C^\gp$.
+Over a geometric point $s$ of $S$, such a sPL function induces a combinatorial sPL function (in the sense of Definition \ref{def:comb_PL}) on the tropical curve, by sending a vertex $v$ of $\Gamma_s$ to the value of $\alpha$ at the generic point of the irreducible component of $C_s$ corresponding to $v$.

-When $S$ is a geometric point, this gives a bijection between combinatorial PL functions and $H^0(C, \ghost_C^\gp)$.
-On the other hand, suppose that we are given, for each geometric point $s$ of $S$, a combinatorial PL function
+When $S$ is a geometric point, this gives a bijection between combinatorial sPL functions and $H^0(C, \ghost_C^\gp)$.
+On the other hand, suppose that we are given, for each geometric point $s$ of $S$, a combinatorial sPL function

-Suppose, moreover, that the $F_s$ are compatible with \'etale specialisation: whenever $\zeta\colon t \rightsquigarrow s$ is an \'etale specialisation inducing
+Suppose, moreover, that the $F_s$ are compatible with \'etale specialization: whenever $\zeta\colon t \rightsquigarrow s$ is an \'etale specialization inducing

 and

 we have

 Then there is a unique global section